Knowledge broker: Expertise

-Knowledge brokers provide a link between the producers and users of knowledge.
-To facilitate this knowledge exchange, knowledge brokers are required to build rapport with their target audiences and forge new connections across domains.
+The role of knowledge brokers is to provide a link between the knowledge producers and knowledge users.
+In order to facilitate this knowledge exchange, knowledge brokers must build rapport with their target audiences and forge new connections across domains.

 Research into effective knowledge brokers, conducted by University of Oxford researchers, found that committed knowledge leadership is key to mobilizing research across organisational boundaries and embedding it in practice.
 In the longitudinal research funded by the National Institute for Health and Care Research (NIHR), the study found three variations of knowledge leadership, of transposing, appropriating and contending academic research.

 A successful knowledge broker will possess: